-- 1. Graduate credits may be transferred from a non-degree status at the university and regionally accredited university or college (a recognized university, if international) and in courses where a student has earned a grade of "B" or better.
-Those credits must be at an age that will not render them to be more than seven years at the time of graduation. - Graduate credits may be transferred only when they can be reconciled with the requirements of the student's chosen degree program. - 3.
-A maximum of 12 semester hours of courses, taken while enrolled as a nondegree student may be transferred toward a degree provided that the ages of the courses being transferred will not exceed seven years at the time of graduation. - 4.
-Only graduate level courses (500 level and above) may be transferred. - 5.
-Credits that were previously used toward a degree (with the exception of the 27 credits permitted for doctoral students to meet the requirement of completing a master's degree) cannot be applied toward a second degree. - 6.
+- Graduate credits may be transferred from a non-degree status at the university and regionally accredited university or college (a recognized university, if international) and in courses where a student has earned a grade of "B" or better. - Graduate credits may be transferred only when they can be reconciled with the requirements of the student's chosen degree program.

+- A maximum of 12 semester hours of courses, taken while enrolled as a non-degree student may be transferred toward a degree provided that the ages of the courses being transferred will not exceed seven years at the time of graduation. - Only graduate level courses (500 level and above) may be transferred. - Credits that were previously used toward a degree (with the exception of the 27 credits permitted for doctoral students to meet the requirement of completing a master's degree) cannot be applied toward a second degree. - 6.
 A transfer of credit application form with approvals by a departmental advisor, chairperson, official transcripts and a plan of study must be submitted to the Graduate School for approval no later than the end of the first semester of enrollment in a graduate degree program.